-(Last Updated on : 22/08/2014)
+(Last Updated on : 04/07/2017)

+In a typical crustacean such as crayfish or spiny lobster, the body is elongate and is formed of segments and an anterior most terminal known as telson.
+The body may be divided into three regions namely, a head, a thorax and an abdomen.
+The segments of the head and thorax are fused to form a rigid 'ce thorax'.
+Behind the cephalothorax is the flexible abdomen composed of six movable segments and the hindermost telson.
+Each segment bears a pair of appendages.
 The entire body of a typical crustacean is protected by a chitinous coating impregnated with lime.
-Strictly speaking everybody segment or somite is covered by a separate chitinous ring or sclerite.
+Strictly speaking, each segment or somite is covered with a separate chitinous ring or sclerite.
 These rings, however, get fused to form a shield or carapace over the rigid cephalothorax.
-The anterior part of the carapace is produced forwards to form a pointed beak or rostrum bearing a row of spines.
+The anterior part of the carapace projects forward to form a pointed beak or rostrum bearing a row of spines.
 Members of the smaller crustacean groups have as many as 41 to 63 thoracic segments and appendages.
 In all the highly organized crustaceans like lobster and crabs